Latest Show

 Q. Do I have to use the Home Hub, or can I use my existing broadband router?
 (Andy Granger, May 07)

 A. From what we've been told, BT Vision doesn't officially support anything other than the BT Home Hub, is the Hub is apparently designed to share broadband bandwidth, so there's enough for video, with some reserved for surfing.
-That having been said, we've seen reports in the BT Vision forum that other routers have been able to connect a BT Vision box.
+That having been said, we've seen reports that other routers have been able to connect a BT Vision box.

 Q. I already have a Freeview Box, but reception is variable, and signals break up in windy conditions.
 Would a switch to BT Vision make any improvement?
 (Mike Jordan, Jun 07)